Atchison, Topeka and Santa Fe Passenger and Freight Complex Historic District: Architecture

 chimney and a copper dormer with louvers on the east and west elevations.
 The dormers were removed in a 1990 renovation.

 The Santa Fe Freight Office was built to the west of the Railway Express Office between January 1931 and December 1934.
 It is a two-story rectangular brick structure, and it is more utilitarian than Mission Revival in its style.
 The Santa Fe logo in stone is located in the upper corners of the north and south elevations.
 A fire in the late 1960s or early 1970s destroyed a wooden frame structure that was attached to the building and was used for loading and unloading freight.
 As the depot was a crew changing location, the Santa Fe's conductor and brakemen showered and slept in this building.

 Post Santa Fe-era

-When the Santa Fe closed their depot here in 1968, they sold the facility to the City of Fort Madison for $1.
+The Santa Fe railroad built a new Fort Madison Station one and a half miles to the south west and moved passenger service there in 1968, leaving the 1910 station empty.
+They sold the facility to the City of Fort Madison for $1.
 The railroad removed most of the furnishings.
 The city leased the buildings to the North Lee County Historical Society (NLCHS) beginning in 1972 for a local history museum.
 The NLCHS is responsible for routine maintenance of the three buildings.
 A Santa Fe caboose (1954) is on display on the property, Steam Locomotive 2913 (1944) is located a little farther to the east.